AdobeDocs/campaign-classic.nl-NL/help/workflow/using/targeting-data.md

 ![](assets/wf_split_multi_outputs.png)

 U kunt al deze subsets groeperen in één uitvoerovergang.
 In dit geval is de koppeling naar de desbetreffende subsets bijvoorbeeld zichtbaar in de segmentcode.
-Selecteer de **[!UICONTROL Generate all subsets in the same table]** optie om dit te doen.
+To do this, select the **[!UICONTROL Generate all subsets in the same table]** option.

 ![](assets/wf_split_select_option_single_output.png)